 TGbe Editor: Editing instructions preceded by “TGbe Editor” are instructions to the TGbe editor to modify existing material in the TGbe draft.
 As a result of adopting the changes, the TGbe editor will execute the instructions rather than copy them to the TGbe Draft.

+TGbe editor: Add a new definition in an appropriate location within subclause 3.1 Definitions, as follows:

+3.1 Definitions

+Simultaneous transmit and receive (STR) link set: A set of links of a multi-link device (MLD) for which the transmission of a PPDU on one of the links does not cause the inability to receive or transmit on the other link(s) in the set.

-TGbe editor: Add new a subclause 33.x.y.1 (General), 33.x.y.2 (Simultaneous transmission and reception (STR)) under clause 33 as follows:
+TGbe editor: Add new subclauses 33.x.y.1 (General), 33.x.y.2 (Simultaneous transmission and reception (STR)) under clause 33 as follows:

 33. Extreme High Throughput (EHT) MAC specification